SRCthird/SRCthird/README.md

 ## Current Learning Goals

-- Delving deeper into Graph Databases and exploring Neo4j.
+- Delving deeper into the world of HTMX.
 - Gaining futher understanding of developing in the Power Platforms.
 - Venturing into the creation of basic AI's with PyTorch and TensorFlow.